Qinhuai Lantern Fair

-The most recent lantern festival took place on February 17, 2011.

 History

 Early fairs

 The origin of the fairs can be traced back to Eastern Wu.
 During that time, the act of hanging lanterns was used in festivals and celebrations.
 When armies returned in triumph, government officials and civilians would gather to hang up lanterns around the city to welcome them home.
 Back then, embroidery techniques were passed into Eastern Wu from Shu Han, which stimulated the growth of the textile industry in the region and provided the basis for lantern manufacturing.
-Nanjing (then Jinling) was the capital during Eastern Jin and Southern Dynasties.
-Many nobles and members of the gentry lived on the banks of Qinhuai River.
-When Lantern Festival came, these people would hang up lanterns and decorations, mimicking the Palace.
+Nanjing (then Jinling) was the capital during Eastern Jin and Southern dynasties.
+Many nobles and members of the gentry lived on the banks of the Qinhuai River.
+When the Lantern Festival came, these people would hang up lanterns and decorations, mimicking the Palace.
 During the reign of Emperor Xiaowu of Liu Song, the development of paper technologies resulted in low prices of paper, which made it a replacement for many textiles and contributed to the development of colored lanterns.

-From the Sui on, hanging lanterns on Lantern Festival became a tradition.
-By Tang Dynasty, lantern fairs on Lantern Festival became a regular practice.
-This time saw an increase in the scale of the festival as well as the number of days from one day on the Lantern Festival to three days between fourteenth and sixteenth of the first month of the Lunar Calendar.
+From the Sui on, hanging lanterns during the Lantern Festival became a tradition.
+By the Tang dynasty, lantern fairs during the Lantern Festival became a regular practice.
+This time saw an increase in the scale of the festival as well as the number of days from one day on the Lantern Festival to three days between fourteenth and sixteenth of the first month of the lunar calendar.
 Curfew restrictions were relaxed on these days.
-The festivals were very fancy, and many professional lantern artisans set up shops on the banks of Qinhuai River.
+The festivals were very fancy, and many professional lantern artisans set up shops on the banks of the Qinhuai River.

-During Northern Song Dynasty, the number of nights for hanging lanterns increased to a total of five, adding the seventeenth and eighteenth of the first month.
-The tradition of writing "Lantern Riddles" on lanterns was also formed.
+During the Northern Song dynasty, the number of nights for hanging lanterns increased to a total of five, adding the seventeenth and eighteenth of the first month.
+The tradition of writing "lantern riddles" on lanterns was also formed.
 In 1243, the thirteenth of the first month was also added to the festival, which increased the duration to six nights.